 Sensitive Compartmented Information Facility (pronounced “skiff”), a U.S. Department of Defense term for a secure room.
-It can be a secure room or data center that guards against electronic surveillance and suppresses data leakage of sensitive security and military information.
+It can be a secure room or a data center that guards against electronic surveillance and suppresses data leakage of sensitive military and security information.
 SCIFs are used to deny unauthorized personnel, such as foreign intelligence services or corporate spies, the opportunity for undetected entry into facilities for the exploitation of sensitive activities.

 Other industry definitions include: